 Best Horror Movies 2020 #Alive on Netflix has zombies

-A new South Korean zombie flick has settled in on the popular platform Netflix, but should you stream it?
+Alive is a Korean zombie flick that has settled in on the popular platform Netflix, but should you stream it?
 If you’re a fan of films like Train to Busan, I am Hero or even The Night Eats the World then the answer is yes.
 Alive is fun and comes with some prevalent story arcs.
 But if you didn’t know, some Asian zombie movies have a little quirk to them.
-If you’ve never seen one and have only watched action-packed films like Zombieland, Army of the Dead, and The Walking Dead, you may think all undead horror films are full of exploding heads and intestines.
-In stories like #Alive, however, you are treated to low gore and usually some interesting characters.

 Watch the zombie horror movie #Alive